 Example: The collection agency obtains a $38,000 judgment against John, co-owner of the web design LLC, for his unpaid credit card debts.
 The agency obtains a charging order from a California court ordering the LLC to pay over to it any profits it distributes to John up to $50,000.
 However, the LLC need not, and does not, make any distributions, so the agency gets nothing.
 The agency then obtains a court order for the foreclosure on John's interest in the LLC.
 To avoid this, the LLC settles John's personal debt with the agency for $38,000.

 Like most states, California does not permit personal creditors of an LLC member to have a court order that the LLC be dissolved and its assets sold to pay off the creditor.

-Because of the uncertainty regarding SMLLCs, an LLC should have at least two members if you are concerned about liability protection.
-The second owner can be a spouse or relative, provided the second member is treated as a legitimate co-owner of the LLC.
-If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
-To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage.
+If you are really concerned about protecting the assets in your California SMLLC against personal creditors, you should consider adding another member to your LLC.
+If you decide to do this, the second member must be treated as a legitimate co-owner of the LLC.
+If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as an SMLLC.
+To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member—that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.